jcs/sdorfehs/README.md

-sdorfehs's `-c` command line option uses a more secure IPC mechanism than Ratpoison for sending commands to a running sdorfehs process, such as a script controlling sdorfehs and restore a particular layout.
+sdorfehs's `-c` command line option uses a more secure IPC mechanism than Ratpoison for sending commands to a running sdorfehs process, such as a script controlling sdorfehs to restore a particular layout.

 Ratpoison's IPC only requires that a process create a new X11 window and set an Atom on it, which the parent Ratpoison process reads and